 Ohio Biographies

-Benson Walker Hough
+Lt.
+Col. Benson Walker Hough

 Benson Walker Hough is the eldest son of Leonard Samuel Hough and Mary (Linn) Hough.
-He was born in Berkshire Township, Delaware County, Ohio.
-March 3, 1875.
+He was horn in Berkshire Township.
+Delaware County, Ohio, March 3, 1875.
 He received his early education in the public schools of Delaware and graduated from the high school in the year 1892.
 He attended the Ohio Wesleyan University for three years and the Ohio State University, from which he graduated in the law department in the year 1899.
 He began the study of law in 1897 with Messrs.
 Overturf and Coyner and was admitted to the Bar in the month of March, 1899.
 He immediately began the practice of his chosen profession with flattering prospects for success.

 In the year 1902 he formed a partnership for the practice of law with Judge N. F. Overturf, the style of the firm being Overturf and Hough, which partnership has continued ever since.
 In the spring of the year 1902, Mr. Hough was nominated by the Republican Party for city solicitor of Delaware, to which he was duly elected in April of that year.
-He was re-nominated to succeed himself in the spring of the year 1904, and was again elected and served his second term, retiring from office in the spring of 1906.
+He was re-nominated to succeed himself in the spring of the year 1904. and was again elected and served his second term, retiring from office in the spring of 1906.
 Since that time he has continued in the practice of his profession with the firm of Overturf and Hough.

 From 20th Century History of Delaware County, Ohio, and Representative Citizens, Edited and compiled by James R. Lytle, Delaware, Ohio, Biographical Publishing Co., Chicago, 1908